A Mixture of Coalesced Generalized Hyperbolic Distributions: Parameter estimation

+This work was supported by a grant-in-aid from Compusense Inc., a Collaborative Research and Development Grant from the Natural Sciences and Engineering Research Council of Canada, and an Early Researcher Award from the Ontario Ministry of Research and Innovation.

-\subsection{Parameter estimation}
+\section{Parameter estimation}

-To estimate the parameters of the MCGHD, we use an EM algorithm.
-The EM algorithm iterates between two steps, an E-step and a M-step, until convergence.
-On each E-step, the expected value of the complete-data log-likelihood, $\mathcal{Q}$, is calculated and, on each M-step, this expected value is maximized with respect to the model parameters.
-Within our EM algorithm, we draw on a class of algorithms known as MM algorithms \citep{ortega70,hunter00}; MM stands for `minorize-maximize' or `majorize-minimize,' depending on the purpose of the algorithm.
-In our M-step, we increase $\mathcal{Q}$ rather than maximizing it; accordingly, ours is formally a generalized EM (GEM) algorithm.

-For our MCGHDs, there are four sources of missing data: the latent variable $W_{0ig}$, the multi-dimensional weight variable $\vecDelta_{\vecw ig}=\diag(W_{i1g}, \ldots, W_{ipg} )$, the group component indicator labels $Z_{ig}$, and inner component labels $U_{ig}$, for~$i=1,\ldots,n$ and $g=1,\ldots,G$.
-For each observation $i$, $Z_{ig} = 1$ if observation $i$ is in component $g$ and $Z_{ig}=0$ otherwise.
-Similarly, for each observation $i$, $U_{ig} = 1$ if observation $i$, in component $g$, is distributed generalized hyperbolic and $U_{ig} = 0$ if observation $i$, in component $g$, is distributed multiple scaled generalized hyperbolic.
+We use the EM algorithm to estimate the parameters of the MCGHDs.
+The EM algorithm belongs to a larger class of algorithms known as MM algorithms \citep{ortega70,hunter00} and is well-suited for problems involving missing data. `MM' stands for `minorize-maximize' or `majorize-minimize,' depending on the purpose of the algorithm; in the EM context, the minorizing function is the expected value of the complete-data log-likelihood.
+The EM algorithm iterates between two steps, an E-step and a M-step, and has been used to estimate the parameters of mixture models in many experiments \citep{mclachlan08}.
+On each E-step, the expected value of the complete-data log-likelihood, $\mathcal{Q}$, is calculated and on each M-step is maximized with respect to $\pi_g, \vecmu_g,\vecPhi_g,\vecalpha_g,\vecomegaP_{g},\veclambda_{g},\omega_{0g},\lambda_{0g},\varpi_g$.
+However, in each M-step $\mathcal{Q}$ increases with respect to $\gam_g$ rather than maximize; accordingly, the algorithm is formally a generalized EM (GEM) algorithm.
+For our MCGHDs, there are four sources of missing data: the latent variable $W_{0ig}$, the multi-dimensional weight variable $\vecDelta_{\vecw ig}$, the group component indicator labels $z_{ig}$, and inner component labels $u_{ig}$, for~$i=1,\ldots,n$ and $g=1,\ldots,G$.
+For each observation $i$, $z_{ig} = 1$ if observation $i$ is in component $g$ and $z_{ig}=0$ otherwise.
+Similarly, for each observation $i$, $u_{ig} = 1$ if observation $i$, in component $g$, is distributed generalized hyperbolic and $u_{ig} = 0$ if observation $i$, in component $g$, is distributed multiple scaled generalized hyperbolic.
 It follows that the complete-data log-likelihood for the MCGHDs is given by

+where $ \phi_p(\cdot)$ represents a $p$-dimensional Gaussian density function, $\phi_1(\cdot) $ is a unidimensional Gaussian density function, and $h(\cdot)$ is the density of a GIG distribution given in \eqref{eq:gig_density}.